DeSantis and Ramaswamy share personal stories on campaign trail of their wives’ miscarriages - KESQ

 It was a particularly touching moment during the forum – which was a mix of policy and personal – and not long after, Ramaswamy shared his own experience.

-The tech entrepreneur revealed that his wife, Apoorva, had two miscarriages before getting pregnant with their eldest child, noting that it was the first time he’s shared the personal anecdote.
+The tech entrepreneur revealed that his wife, Apoorva, had a miscarriage before getting pregnant with their eldest child, noting that it was the first time he’s shared the personal anecdote.

 On stage at the forum, Ramaswamy recalled how his wife had nearly completed her medical residency when she got pregnant, a few years after they were married.
 He said they were “ecstatic” and “weren’t expecting the blessing, but we were grateful for it.”